 \subsection{Phenomenology of LNV operators}

 The phenomenology of different LNV operators has been studied with respect to various observables, e.g. the generation of neutrino masses, collider signals or $0\nu\beta\beta$ decay~\cite{Deppisch:2013jxa, Deppisch:2015yqa, Deppisch:2018, deGouvea:2019}.
 Neutrinoless double beta decay is the primary probe for LNV via light Majorana neutrinos or exotic NP \cite{Deppisch:2012nb}, however, limited to the first generation quarks and charged leptons.
-At the quark level, the process proceeds by transforming two down-type quarks into two up-type quarks and two electrons.\footnote{We here consider the $0\nu\beta^-\beta^-$ mode with two electrons where searches are most sensitive.} In addition to the standard mass mechanism via light Majorana neutrinos, the decay can thus be mediated by an effective dimension-9 operator with the low energy signature $\bar d \bar d u u e^- e^-$, in a so called short-range contribution \cite{Graf:2018ozy}.
+At the quark level, the process proceeds by transforming two down-type quarks into two up-type quarks and two electrons.\footnote{We here consider the $0\nu\beta^-\beta^-$ mode with two electrons where searches are most sensitive.} In addition to the standard mass mechanism via light Majorana neutrinos, the decay can thus be mediated by an effective dimension-9 operator with the low energy signature $\bar d \bar d u u e^- e^-$, in a so called short-range contribution \cite{Cirigliano:2018yza, Graf:2018ozy, Deppisch:2020ztt}.
 Another option is a low energy dimension-6 LNV operator of the form $\bar d u e^- \nu_L$ in combination with a standard Fermi interaction and the exchange of a light neutrino.
 This is called a long-range contribution and in the SMEFT language it is mediated by dimension-7 and above operators.
 Current double beta decay searches set a lower limit on the $0\nu\beta\beta$ decay half-life of the order $T_{1/2}^{0\nu\beta\beta} \gtrsim 10^{26}$~yr in various isotopes \cite{Kim:2020vjv}.